yqlbu/hikariai-web/web/content/blog/26-Mosdns-The-Next-Generation-DNS-Resolver.md

 #### API

 The `api` block defines the API entry.
-Yet, it is still under developed at the time of writing.
+Yet, it is still underdeveloped at the time of writing.

 ```yaml
 # api config